-An impressive group of presenters has been assembled for the first CWC Wind River Outdoor Writers Conference.
+An impressive group of presenters has been assembled for this years CWC Wind River Outdoor Writers Conference.

-is a freelance writer and photographer, Northwest Editor of Backpacker Magazine
+is a freelance writer and photographer, former Northwest Editor of Backpacker Magazine

 , and creator of TheBigOutside.com